reality-two/reality2-lora-mesh/SimplestPoC.md

 ## Create a mesh network without LoRa

-As a test, and to get things set up, try something with the screens, I thought it would be a good idea to try building a mesh network using just WiFi.
+As a test, to get things set up, and try something with the screens, I thought it would be a good idea to try building a mesh network using just WiFi.
 This code does just that.
 For each node that joins the network, the screen blinks an extra blink.

 This all works well so far.

 ![](./images/lorablink.gif)

+You can read more about the [Painless Mesh code here](https://randomnerdtutorials.com/esp-mesh-esp32-esp8266-painlessmesh/), and [DFRobot GDL (for drawing to the screen)](https://github.com/DFRobot/DFRobot_GDL/blob/master/README.md).

 ```c
 //************************************************************